nefarius/ViGEmBus/README.md

 Found a bug and want it fixed?
 Open a detailed issue on the [GitHub issue tracker](../../issues)!

 Have an idea for a new feature?
-Let's have a chat about your request on [Discord](https://discord.vigem.org) or the [community forums](https://forums.vigem.org).
+Let's have a chat about your request on [Discord](https://discord.vigem.org).

 ### Questions & Support

 Please respect that the GitHub issue tracker isn't a helpdesk.
-We offer a [Discord server](https://discord.vigem.org) and [forums](https://forums.vigem.org), where you're welcome to check out and engage in discussions!
+We offer a [range of support resources](https://vigem.org/Community-Support/) you're welcome to check out!

 ## Installation